Hrom131/ERCs/ERCS/erc-XXXX.md

     function addBlockHeader(bytes calldata blockHeaderRaw) external;

     /**
-     * @notice Validates a given block hash and returns its mainchain status and confirmation count
-     *
-     * @param blockHash The hash of the block to validate
-     * @return isInMainchain True if the block is in the mainchain, false otherwise
-     * @return confirmationsCount The number of blocks that have been mined on top of the validated block */ function validateBlockHash(bytes32 blockHash) external view returns (bool, uint256);

-    /**
-     * @notice Verifies that given txid is included in the specified block
+     * @notice Checks that given txId is included in the specified block
      * @param blockHash The hash of the block in which to verify the transaction
-     * @param txid The transaction id to verify
+     * @param txId The transaction id to verify
      * @param merkleProof The array of hashes used to build the Merkle root
-     * @param directions The array indicating the hashing directions for the Merkle proof */ function verifyTx( bytes32 blockHash, bytes32 txid, bytes32[] memory merkleProof,
-        HashDirection[] calldata directions
+     * @param directions The array indicating the hashing directions for the Merkle proof */ function checkTxInclusion( bytes32 blockHash, bytes32 txId, bytes32[] calldata merkleProof, HashDirection[] calldata directions
     ) external view returns (bool);

+    /**
+     * @notice Returns the current status of a given block
+     * @param blockHash The hash of the block to check
+     * @return isInMainchain True if the block is in the mainchain, false otherwise
+     * @return confirmationsCount The number of blocks that have been mined on top of the given block */ function getBlockStatus(bytes32 blockHash) external view returns (bool, uint256);

     /**
      * @notice Returns the Merkle root of a given block hash.